d12frosted/elpa-mirror/gnu/nano-modeline-readme.txt

-Nano modeline is a custome modeline rendered as:
+Nano modeline is a minor mode that modify the modeline as:
 [ status | name (primary)                               secondary ]

-It can be displayed on bottom (mode-line) or top (header-line) depending on nano-modeline-position custom setting.
+It can be displayed at the bottom (mode-line) or at the top (header-line) depending on nano-modeline-position custom setting.

 There are two sets of faces (for active and inactive modelines) that